Joint Subcommittee Studying Measures to Reduce Emissions from Coal-Carrying Railroad Cars

 Overview

 In accordance with the 1997 Virginia Senate Joint Resolution No. 257, railroad companies in Virginia are required to submit annual reports to the Virginia General Assembly on coal dust pollution that is blown from moving trains in Virginia.
-These reports must summarize efforts to identify and mitigate fugitive coal dust emissions along Virginia's rail corridors.
+These reports must summarize efforts to identify and address fugitive coal dust emissions along Virginia's rail corridors.

 Senate Joint Resolution No. 257: "although the joint subcommittee has not found legislative action by the General Assembly in this area to be either necessary or desirable at the present time, it is highly desirable that the General Assembly be kept abreast of actions by railroad companies and coal producers that may affect the amount of coal dust blown from moving trains so that timely action may be taken if such should prove necessary or desirable in the future."[1]